keystone sign logo

 Businesses that strive for excessive creativity in their signage often opt for overly intricate or cluttered designs, making them challenging to comprehend within their wayfinding and signage design systems.

-While wayfinding aims to provide smooth navigation, such mistakes tend to confuse the visitor rather than give clear directions.
+While wayfinding aims to provide smooth navigation, such mistakes tend to confuse visitors rather than provide clear directions.

-Businesses can avoid this mistake by using readable fonts and universally recognized symbols to make their wayfinding signs simple and easy to understand, thereby helping to prevent such errors.
+Businesses can avoid this mistake by using readable fonts and universally recognised symbols to make their wayfinding signs simple and easy to understand, thereby helping to prevent such errors.

-Also, stick to a consistent color palette that is eye-catching and aligns with your business’s aesthetic.
+Also, stick to a consistent colour palette that is eye-catching and aligns with your business’s aesthetic.
 Professional wayfinding designers can help simplify signage without losing brand identity.

 Neglecting accessibility is a significant error.
 If the wayfinding system does not accommodate people with disabilities, they may struggle to move around and navigate through an environment.

 Signage can deteriorate, get dirty, or become outdated over time.
-Failing to maintain your wayfinding design may result in a poor user experience, damaging the brand’s reputation.
+Failing to maintain your wayfinding (navigation) may result in a poor user experience, damaging the brand’s reputation.

 To address this, establish a regular maintenance schedule to keep your signs in optimal condition and prevent customer complaints.